Table of Contents

 Today you will head to Negombo from your hotel in Sigiriya, the journey will take around 4 hours to reach the hotel in Negombo.
 We recommend you to move to Negombo instead of going to Colombo because it reduces your transport cost as well as time on the road considerably.

 On the other hand, it will be very convenient to reach the airport from Negombo on the day of your departure, especially when you the early flight.
-In fact, there is no purpose of going to Colombo again, since you have done the Colombo city tour already.
+In fact, there is no purpose of going to Colombo again, since you have done the Colombo sightseeing tour already.

 If you have a flight early in the morning, most hotels provide a discounted rate only for night stay, which cost only half of the regular room rate.
 It also includes dinner.
 Thereby, you can spend some time on the beach to have a nice dinner, and refresh yourself before heading to the airport.